postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 Click a request to open it again.
 Click __+__ to save the request to a collection.
 Toggle __Save Responses__ to save request responses so that you can view what was returned by a request when you open it from your history.

-The history would also include the collection runs executed, these will only remain as the summarised version of the run and would not be logged as single requests.
-The save response option on History wouldn't be applied to the requests on collection runner.
+The history also includes the collection runs executed.
+These remain as the summarized version of the run and aren't logged as single requests.
+The **Save Responses** option can't be used with requests from collection runner.

 The __View more actions__ menu allows you to save, monitor, document, or mock a request.
 Use the delete (trash icon) or __Clear all__ options to remove requests from your history.
 You can multi-select requests by pressing `Command` or `Control` and clicking the requests.